HenrikBengtsson/startup/reference/find_rprofile.md

-# Locates the .Rprofile and .Renviron files used during the startup of R
+# Locates the .Rprofile and .Renviron files used during R startup

-Locates the .Rprofile and .Renviron files used during the startup of R
+Locates the .Rprofile and .Renviron files used during R startup

 ## Usage